shurushetr/awesome-snapmaker/readme.md

   - 📝 [Rotary Module with Fusion360: It works! (good enough)](https://forum.snapmaker.com/t/rotary-module-with-fusion360-it-works-good-enough/24367) - [SM2.0 / ARTISAN] - Writeup by [@brvdboss](https://forum.snapmaker.com/u/brvdboss) on how to setup Fusion360 with Rotary Module.
   - 📝📹[Snapmaker 2.0 by Koka-Bora Creations](https://www.youtube.com/playlist?list=PLWlW9PTm7_qvYvXytlfXZib--P-qIz3fp) - a 20 episode video series on using snapmaker 2.0 for projects.
 Bunch of CNC material.

+### Home Assistant Automation

+- 📝 [Send machine status to Home Assistant](https://www.steffr.ch/snapmaker-2-0-and-home-assistant/) - you can recieve notification when your job is finished to your phone!
+Published by [@NightCrawler](https://forum.snapmaker.com/u/NightCrawler) in this post - [forum.snapmaker.com](https://forum.snapmaker.com/t/do-snapmaker-2-0-devices-have-a-webpage/5455/55).
+- 📝 [Enclosure mods including flame sensor](https://forum.snapmaker.com/t/facbook-post-repost-next-level-enclosure-mods/32637) - not a guide but demo of a what is possible setup made by a communty member.

 ## How to make stuff

 - **Laser**